- 11 Jan 2007

 A Perceptions Framework for Categorizing Inventory Policies in Single-stage Inventory Systems

-Executive Summary — In research surrounding inventory policies, there is a prevailing assumption of completely rational agents.
+Overview — In research surrounding inventory policies, there is a prevailing assumption of completely rational agents.
 In practice, however, deviations from the optimal policy abound, and analytical models to understand the effects of inventory dynamics on practice may require ways to model these deviations.
 Modeling deviations from the optimal policy is also important for better understanding inventory systems and supply chains.
 The term "perceptions" in Watson's research is not meant in its conventional sense, as in the perceptions of individual managers, but rather forms the basis for a framework for modeling and categorizing a range of inventory policies, including optimal inventory policy.
 This paper, which is a technical article meant more for an academic audience, explores the usefulness of his framework for categorizing the range of inventory policies that can be employed in a single-stage supply chain.
 Key concepts include:

 - This is a technical article intended for an academic audience.

 - Current models track forecast errors and use them and past demand realizations to predict future demand.
 But the results may not accurately reflect the reality of the demand process.

 - This proposed framework categorizes a range of inventory policies in a single-stage supply chain.